ansys/pyfluent/doc/source/api/core/solver/fielddata.rst

 - ``get_scalar_field_data`` for scalar field data.
 - ``get_vector_field_data`` for vector field data.

-For a surface or scalar field request, the response contains a dictoinary of surface IDs to numpy array of the requested field.
+For a surface or scalar field request, the response contains a dictionary of surface IDs to numpy array of the requested field.

 ``surface_id [int] -> field[numpy.array]``